-I’m pretty sure that packing a first aid kit is not one of the first things that comes to mind when getting ready for an upcoming trip, especially if you want your backpack to be the smallest and lightest possible.
-Packing light is one of the things every backpacker looks for, but being safe and cautious should also be high in the list of priorities.
+I’m pretty sure that packing a first aid kit is not one of the first things that come to mind when getting ready for an upcoming trip, especially if you want your backpack to be the smallest and lightest possible.

 - Tylenol/Paracetamol – pain and fever reduction.